kkruecke/cplus-documentation/notes/x.rst

        state_type<vector<int>>::describe();
     }

-In this case arg binds as a rvalue reference.
+In this case ``arg`` binds as a rvalue reference.
 We can use these binding rules for function templates as the first step in writing a template function that perfectly forwards its parameters leaving the paramters type intact.

-Now take this factory method:
+For example, take this factory method:

 .. code-block:: cpp